 About NorthShore Marina

-NorthShore Marina, located at 6612 Lantern View Drive in the City of Jonestown, is comprised of a true deep water floating marina, containing 196 covered boat slips with electricity, cable television, phone connections and fresh water supply, a ship store with four gasoline pumps, and three wave attenuators.
-In addition, the marina offers an office with kitchen and flat screen TV, a covered common area with a barbeque pit, flat screen TV and lounge chairs, two air-conditioned restrooms and two private showers.
-The marina is located over 120 feet of water, making the marina accesible during all water levels.
+NorthShore Marina, located at 6612 Lantern View Drive in the City of Jonestown, is comprised of a true deep water floating marina, containing 328 covered boat slips with electricity, WIFI, and fresh water supply.
+A ship store with four gasoline pumps, and three wave attenuators is located on the east side of the marina with 2 restrooms.
+In addition, the marina offers an office with kitchen and flat screen TV, a covered common area with a barbeque pit, flat screen TV and lounge chairs, two air-conditioned restrooms and a private shower.
+The marina is located over 120 feet of water, making the marina accessible during all water levels of Lake Travis which fluctuates constantly.
+Northshore Marina has won the Texas Marina of the Year title 5 times since 2009 and in 2001 became the first marina on Lake Travis to win the National Marina of the Year title.
+Northshore has become the most decorated marina on the lake and you’ll be sure to see why the moment you step foot on the facility.

 Lake Travis was created by impounding the Colorado River with the construction of Mansfield Dam in 1937 – 1941.
 The dam spillway elevation is 714 feet above msl.
 The dam has 24 floodgates rated at 4,770 cubic feet per second each.

 The Hollows is the definitive waterfront community in the Austin area.
 Located between Big Devil’s Hollow and Sandy Creek along the north shore of Lake Travis, The Hollows has over four miles of shoreline and the most stunning lakefront and hilltop vistas on the water.
 With over 1400 acres, the community will preserve 250 acres of open spaces, parklands and greenways, making The Hollows a natural sanctuary.
 The Hollows offers Estate Homes and Lots, Casitas, Cottages, and Hilltop and Marina Villa Condominiums.
 Unlike many other lakeside communities, The Hollows offers underground utilities, including sanitary sewer service.
-The extensive amenities in The Hollows include the Beach Club, Long Hollow Kayak Club, , Exercise/ Fitness room, NorthShore Marina, boat ramp with trailer storage, Flagship Park, Admirals Park, extensive trails, and Hilltop Smokehouse and Overlook.
+The extensive amenities in The Hollows include the Beach Club, Long Hollow Kayak Club, Exercise/ Fitness room, NorthShore Marina, boat ramp, Flagship Park, Admirals Park, extensive trails, and Hilltop Smokehouse and Overlook.
 The Hollows is located in Jonestown and Lago Vista, Texas, and is served by the Lago Vista Independent School District.
+While Northshore Marina is located within The Hollows, you do not have to own property in the community to have a boat slip here.

 The City of Jonestown is located on FM 1431 in northern Travis County, Texas, approximately 20 miles northwest of the City of Austin, and nine miles west of the intersection of U.S. 183 and FM 1431, in the heart of one of the fastest growing population areas in Texas.
 Often referred to as the “Gateway to the Hill Country”, the City of Jonestown offers the amenities of a country lifestyle, combined with a location convenient to Austin.